 NOTE: Use part of every P.I. subcommittee meeting to read and study the Traditions.
-Don't hesitate to write to the World Service Board of Trustees if you have questions about possible violations.
-(For more information on P.I. work and the Twelve Traditions, see Section 2.1).
+Don't hesitate to write to the World Service Board of Trustees if you have questions about possible violations or for more information on P.I. work and the Twelve Traditions.

 At your early meetings, clearly define the need in your community or area.
 Contact your ASR and/or RSR and ask them to be present at the meetings.
-Set up basic guidelines for the P.I. subcommittee (See Appendix 2).
+Set up basic guidelines for the P.I. subcommittee.
 Elect trusted servants to hold positions of responsibility within the subcommittee.
-Appendix 3 contains a simple outline which details the start up procedures for a P.I. subcommittee.